Terry Allen (Real

 Lamar Boyd) -

-Lamar is in Wichita, Kansas, and works as the manager of his wife's dental
+Lamar is in Wichita, Kansas and is retired.
+(He formerly worked as the manager of his wife's dental

 Audio Available!